-As described in Section 5.2.1, Fauquier and Loudoun counties are sufficiently addressing failing septic systems across the IP area.
+Fauquier and Loudoun Counties are effectively addressing failing septic systems across the IP area.
 The counties should continue to implement their current programs to repair or replace failing systems during Phases I and II.
 These programs can be supplemented by residential septic BMPs that would be a normal component of Sec.
 319 grants that may be awarded to support implantation of the actions recommended in this plan.

-Stormwater BMP pilot projects as proposed in Section 5.2.3 should be installed within the first five years of Phase I depending on the availability of funding.
-As the projects are meant to spur interest in implementing these measures in other areas of the IP area, it is recommended that projects are installed early in the implementation planning timeline.
-Delay in installing stormwater management measures will not delay meeting water quality goals.
-Management measures to address bacteria from dogs should be implemented during Phase I, however, extending implementation through Phase II will not delay meeting the implementation plan goals.
+The recommended stormwater BMP pilot projects should be installed within the first five years of Phase I if funding is available.
+Since these projects are meant to spur interest in implementing such measures throughout the plan area, they will have greatest value if installed in the early years of implementation.
+Management measures to address bacteria from pets should also be implemented during Phase I; however, extending implementation through Phase II for pet waste and stormwater management will not delay achieving the water quality of the UGC IP.

 Finally, education and outreach programs and technical assistance will be on-going in Phases I and II.
-In some cases, education and outreach programs currently exist or have existed in the past.
-Working with local organizations and other partners to increase and improve citizen-led monitoring efforts is needed during Phase I and II.
+As noted, some education and outreach programs currently exist or have existed in the past.
+Work with local organizations and other partners can increase and improve citizen-led monitoring efforts during Phase I and II.